Updated on October 9, 2017

 Thank-you notes are always a good idea, but they’re especially important for gifts that arrive by mail.
 If you fail to acknowledge a gift, the sender may wonder if you received it.

-When you can’t write a note immediately, it’s okay to express your gratitude by phone or email.
-But follow up with a handwritten note as soon as possible.
+When you can’t write a note immediately, it’s okay to express your gratitude with a phone call or email.
+But make sure to follow up with a handwritten note as soon as possible.

-A thank-you note can be a heartfelt letter on elegant stationery or a short scribble on a postcard.
+Your thank-you note can be a heartfelt letter on elegant stationery or a short scribble on a postcard.
 A designer greeting card or a child’s crayon drawing.
-Whatever form it takes, the recipient will appreciate your effort and gratitude.
+Whatever form your note takes, the recipient will appreciate your effort and thoughtfulness.

 This Christmas, cultivate a culture of gratitude in your home.
-Send a thank-you note for every gift you receive, and encourage your children to do the same.
+Send a thank-you note for every gift you receive, and encourage your kids to do the same.

-If your children are learning to write, help them print their thank-you notes.
+If your children are young and learning to write, help them print their notes.
 Ask them what they like about their gifts, and give them a short message to copy.
 Supervise your older kids as they craft their own messages.

 How to Make Thank-You Notes Fun

-In the meantime, I have a few suggestions for you based on my experiences as a preschool teacher and stepmom.
-Here are six ways to make thank-you notes fun for children as you teach them about gratitude:
+In the meantime, I have a few suggestions based on my experience as a preschool teacher and a stepmom.
+Here are six easy ways to make thank-you notes fun for kids as you teach them about gratitude.

-To get your kids in the thank-you habit, tuck some note cards in their Christmas stockings.
-Fill-in-the-blank cards are a good choice for young children.
-Personalized cards are great for older kids.
+To get your kids in the thank-you habit, tuck a pack of note cards in their Christmas stockings.

-You can’t teach children about gratitude by nagging or rushing them.
+You can’t teach children about gratitude by rushing or nagging them.
 Schedule a specific time to write thank-you notes, and make it a family event.

-Gather your supplies (address book, crayons, pens, stamps, stickers, letterpress blocks).
+Gather all your supplies (address book, crayons, pens, stamps, stickers).
 Then prepare a healthy snack and settle in with the kids.

-Give your children a list of synonyms to use in their thank-you notes.
+Give your kids a list of synonyms to use in their thank-you notes.
 For example: awesome, fantastic, marvelous, and super.
-Encourage the kids to use a different word in each note.
+Encourage them to use a different word in each note.
 Award prizes for creativity.

-As a parent, you take a lot of pictures at birthday and holiday parties.
-Use the pictures to create photo cards.
-Let your kids pick their favorite shots.
-Attach the photos to card stock and finish with a handwritten note.
+As a parent, you take a lot of pictures at holiday and birthday parties.
+Turn the photos into cards.
+Have your kids pick out their favorite shots, and attach the photos to card stock.
+Finish with a personalized, handwritten note.

 As you write your own thank-you notes, don’t forget to send notes to children who gave you a gift.
 Kids learn by example, and this is a great way to teach them about gratitude and manners.

 Thank you for reading this post.
-Now it’s your turn to chime in.
-How do YOU cultivate a culture of gratitude at home?
-What thank-you note tips above will you implement with your kids?
+Now it’s YOUR turn to chime in.
+How do you cultivate gratitude at home?
+What thank-you note tips will you implement with your kids this year?